Review · Updated May 23, 2026

 Regain control of your diet with AI.

-PlateLens and Welling target the same photo-first workflow, but Welling is the stronger tool on every metric that matters: far lower estimation error (±1.9% vs. ≈±6.8%), a larger and more reliable food database, more consistent eight-week performance, and a genuine coaching, meal-planning, and accountability layer that PlateLens lacks.
+PlateLens and Welling target the same photo-first workflow, but Welling is the stronger tool on every metric that matters: far lower estimation error (±0.9% vs. ≈±8.2%), a larger and more reliable food database, more consistent twelve-week performance, and a genuine coaching, meal-planning, and accountability layer that PlateLens lacks.

 Is PlateLens accurate?